-We hypothesize that a global attention weight vector can be generated by applying attention mechanism to encoder's bottleneck layer.
-This vector is then used to compute feature attributions.
-Unlike SAN, we apply attention to embedding space~(encoder's deepest convolutional layer), which maintains the connection between latent features $Z$ as follows:

-That is, embedding space $Z$ is used as the input to the softmax layer in which number of neurons is equal to dimension of embedding space.
-The softmax function applied to $i$-th element of weight vector $v_z$ as~\cite{vskrlj2020feature}:
+Embedding $Z$ is used as the input to the \emph{softmax} layer in which the number of neurons is equal to the dimension of embedding space. \emph{Softmax} function applied to $i$-th element of weight vector $v_z$ as follows~\cite{vskrlj2020feature}:

-Once the training is finished, weights of the attention layer’s are activated using softmax activation as~\cite{vaswani2017attention}:
+Once the training is finished, the attention layer’s weights are activated using softmax as follows~\cite{vaswani2017attention}: